 The Dornish Marches are an area of southern Westeros in the border region between the stormlands, the Reach, and Dorne.
 The marches are predominantly in the southwestern stormlands and extend east to the Sea of Dorne.

 The hundreds of leagues of the marches consist of grassland, moors, and plains, with a portion of the Red Mountains to the east.
-A road runs south from the ruins of Summerhall in the northern marches to Yronwood via the Boneway.
+Despite being so close to the deserts of central Dorne, the highlands of the marches have a rather cold climate.

 For over a thousand years the marches were common battlegrounds between the stormlands, the Reach and Dorne until the last century, when Dorne joined the Seven Kingdoms.
 Having been conquered by the Storm Kings, it serves as an effective buffer zone between the old enemies.

-During the War of Conquest, Dornish parties raided across the marches.
-During the First Dornish War the Dornish under Lord Fowler burned Nightsong.
-Marcher lords such as Sam Tarly participated in the Vulture Hunt during the reign of King Aenys I Targaryen.
+During Aegon's Conquest, Dornish parties raided across the marches.
+Dornish under Lord Fowler burned Nightsong as part of the First Dornish War.
+Marcher lords such as Samwell Tarly participated in the Vulture Hunt during the reign of King Aenys I Targaryen.